dagger/dagger/docs/current/742989-cookbook.md

 [Learn more](./guides/421437-work-with-host-filesystem.md)

-### Obtain a reference to a host directory with combined exclusion and inclusion patterns
+### Get host directory with exclusions and inclusions

 The following code listing obtains a reference to the host working directory containing all files except `*.rar` files.